 Principal or Vice Principal

-A principal is the head of a campus and oversees the daily operation of the school.
-Their many responsibilities include guiding students and teachers, ensuring adherence to policies and rules, disciplining students, and performing teacher evaluations.
+As the head of educational institutions, principals oversee the daily operations of their school.
+They serve as mentors and guides for students and teachers, ensure everyone follows the policies and rules, occasionally discipline students, and perform teacher evaluations throughout the year.
 A vice principal may handle many of these same duties, but they have less decision-making power.
 This role varies quite a bit from one campus to the next.
+If you want to be the one running the show, a master’s in educational leadership can get you there.

 District-Level Administration

-District-level administration includes the superintendent and assistant superintendent.
+The superintendent and the assistant superintendent work at the district level, which means they might oversee several schools at once.
 The superintendent handles district-wide decisions, manages district needs, and oversees principals and district staff.
-The assistant superintendent works in support of the superintendent, but they also develop district budgets and pay scales and assist in developing the curriculum.
+The assistant superintendent supports the superintendent, including developing and adhering to district budgets and pay scales and assisting in developing the curriculum.
+A degree in educational administration is your ticket to this level.

 Instructional Coordinator

-An instructional coordinator’s job is to collaborate with teachers to create, implement, and improve curriculum.
+An instructional coordinator collaborates with teachers to create, implement, and improve the curriculum across schools in the district.
+Some schools will have their own instructional coordinator, so there could be several working under the district umbrella.
 They may assess teacher performance and provide feedback, monitor student assessment data, and guide teachers toward the most effective strategies and resources.
+A master’s in instructional design can give you the opportunity to shape what students learn on a day-to-day basis.

 District Trainer

-District trainers lead professional development sessions on new concepts, techniques, and technologies.
+Even those with high-level degrees and strong responsibilities will benefit from vocational training to keep them up-to-date on best and latest practices.
+District trainers lead professional development sessions that often cover new concepts, techniques, and technologies.
 Microsoft, for example, has an educator trainer program available to district trainers and other qualified presenters.

 College Instructor

-Although many teaching jobs at the college level require a doctorate, others are open to candidates with a master’s degree.
-This is especially the case with online schools and community colleges.
+Although many teaching jobs at the college level require a doctorate, some schools are open and welcoming to candidates with a master’s degree.
+This is especially true with online schools and community colleges.
 A college instructor does many of the same things a K-12 teacher does, including planning and delivering instruction and assessing student progress.

 Education Director for a Museum

-Museum educators are responsible for developing and implementing the museum’s public education programs, such as lectures, seminars, gallery talks, and community and school programs.
-They also develop instructional materials and activities centered around the museum’s collection.
+Museum educators work closely with museums large and small.
+They are responsible for developing and implementing public education programs that teach interesting facts and benefit the institution, such as lectures, seminars, gallery talks, and community and school programs.
+They also develop instructional materials and activities centered around the museum’s current collection.

 Preschool or Early Childhood Facility Director

 A childcare director, also known as a daycare director, is in charge of a childcare facility.
-A person in this directorial role hires, trains, and oversees staff.
-The director also manages the facility to ensure a clean, safe environment meeting all state and federal standards.
+A person in this directorial role hires, trains, and oversees staff, and might also work directly with students.
+The director manages the facility to ensure a clean, safe environment meeting all state and federal standards.
 Additionally, they work with teachers to create a curriculum or program that meets state and federal requirements.
+All of this begins with programs in early childhood education.

 School Counselor or Career Counselor

-The main role of the school counselor is to provide services to students and teachers to improve the classroom and school environment.
+The main role of the school counselor is to improve the classroom and school environment by providing a long list of services to students and teachers.
 Counselors also provide academic and career guidance to students, particularly at the high school level.
 Career counselors assist people who are looking for the career that fits them best.
 They administer tests and provide resources and tips for securing employment.
+No matter the level you choose to work with in the educational system, a degree in counseling psychology is a great place to begin.

 Education Policy Analyst

-The role of the education policy analyst is to identify key issues affecting school systems and then analyze them through research to formulate possible solutions.
+An education policy analyst identifies key issues affecting school systems and analyzes them through research to formulate possible solutions.
 In addition, they perform cost-benefit analyses and make recommendations to legislators.
+This is a person who sees the educational system from a bird’s-eye view and seeks ways to improve it for students, teachers, and all staff who make the school work well.

 Paying for Your Advanced Degree